 - Listen for airflow: Even if the AC isn’t cooling, see if the blower is still running.
 Lack of airflow could indicate a different issue like a clogged filter or frozen coil.

-Step 2: Try These Simple Fixes
+Step 2: Try Quick Fixes Like Thermostat Reset

 Before you assume the worst, there are a few basic steps you can take that may restore function or at least help prevent further damage: